JordanAdamson540/launch_school/small_problems_rb_101_119/repeat_yourself.md

 ## clarifying questions

 - question is simple
-- you could use this also as a way of asking if certain things should be tested for or not

 ## mental model

-Add a newline character to the end of the string.
-Create a final array which will be used as the return value.
-Use the integer as an iterator and add each iteration to each element in the string.
-Finally, join the array together while removing the final newline character.

-The above simulates the outputted format given in the problem.
-This is done to try and test various solutions.
+1. create an empty array called final array, which will end up being the return value at the end of the method
+2. reassign the string to the string with a newline character added to the end
+3. As long as the integer given is greater than 0
+  i. append the string to the end of the final array ii. subtract one from the integer
+4. When the final array is complete, join the array into one string and eliminate the final newline character from the end

 ## test cases